Liouville-type theorems and existence of solutions for quasilinear elliptic equations with nonlinear gradient terms: Liouville-type theorems

 \begin{cor} Let $\Omega\subset\mathbb R^N$ be a smooth domain.
 Under the assumptions of Theorem \ref{thm:1.2}, if $u$ is a positive weak solution of \eqref{1.1} in $\Omega$, there exist positive constants $d_0=d_0(\Omega)$ and $C=C(N,m,p,q,\Omega)$ such that

 for any $z\in\Omega$.
-Clearly, the phenomenon of boundary blowup could occur for the case $p<m$ and $p+q>m-1$. \end{cor}
+Clearly, the phenomenon of boundary blowup could occur for the case $p<m$. \end{cor}

-\begin{rem} $\mathrm{(i)}$ Lemma \ref{lem3.2} is considered on $B_R$, which can be viewed as the region after taking a cut-off function in Bernstein-type estimates, so a cut-off function is not introduced in the calculation process.\\ $\mathrm{(ii)}$ The value of $\alpha$ is related to the parameters of transformation in the calculation process, that is, $\alpha=-\frac{\lambda+2}{2\beta}$, which is not easy to be expressed by $N,m,p,q$.
-However, this difficulty can be bypassed in the proof of Liouville-type theorem.\\ $\mathrm{(iii)}$ It is reasonable to make the transformation $u=v^{-\beta}$ in the calculation process.
-In fact, we compute
+\begin{rem} $\mathrm{(i)}$ Lemma \ref{lem3.2} is considered on $B_R$, which can be viewed as the region after taking a cut-off function in Bernstein-type estimates, so a cut-off function is not introduced in the calculation process.\\ $\mathrm{(ii)}$ The value of $\alpha$ is related to the parameters of transformation in the calculation process, that is, $\alpha=\frac1{\beta}$, which is not easily expressed by $N,m,p,q$.
+However, this difficulty can be bypassed in the proof of Liouville-type theorem. \end{rem}